 A shriek of rage and a loud bang came from the other end of the Great Hall.
 Ginny saw three bodies fly through the air and crash to the floor.
 The shriek had come from Voldemort, who was in the center of a large circle of people.
 Ginny looked around and saw no Death Eaters standing, but to her amazement there were dozens of house–elves around the room, some with bloody knives and cleavers in their hands; she could also see centaurs waving their bows, shouting and stamping their hooves.

 A Shield Charm appeared in front of Voldemort, and Harry was standing there, and the room erupted in cries of “Harry!” and “He’s alive!”
 Hermione grabbed Ginny’s arm, an expression of total joy spreading across her face.
-Ginny just looked at her and smiled.
+Ginny just looked at her.
 “I knew he wasn’t gone,” she whispered.
 “I always knew.”

-She stared at the body for a moment, but looked across at Harry.
-Their eyes met.
-Then Hermione was charging across to Harry and jumping on him and screaming as Ron was hugging both of them, and Ginny found herself next to Harry with her arms around him for the first time since last summer, and they were surrounded by a mass of screaming people and house–elves and centaurs and Hagrid.
+She stared at the body for a moment, then looked across at Harry.
+Their eyes met, but Hermione was charging across to Harry and jumping on him and screaming as Ron was hugging them both, and Ginny found herself next to Harry with her arms around him for the first time since last summer, and they were surrounded by a mass of screaming people and house–elves and centaurs and Hagrid.

-As Ginny finally relinquished her place next to Harry, he glanced at her again and she knew what his eyes were saying: today was for the rest of the world, but tomorrow would be hers.
-She smiled, but as she started to pull her hand from his, the cheering, jostling crowd pushed them momentarily together again, and his palm pressed into her thigh.
+When Ginny finally relinquished her place next to Harry, he glanced at her again and she knew what his eyes were saying: today was for the rest of the world, but tomorrow would be hers.
+But as she started to pull her hand from his, the cheering, jostling crowd pushed them momentarily together again, and his palm pressed into her thigh.
 He left it there for a longer moment than he had to and Ginny felt a flush of heat rise into every part of her body, radiating from the place where his hand was touching.
-They were separated by the mob, and Ginny moved slowly away.
+They were separated by the mob, and Ginny moved away.

-When the cheers and the celebrations had died away, and the tables had reappeared and people began to sit, Ginny found herself back with her family.
+When the cheers and the celebrations had died away, and the tables had reappeared and people began to sit, Ginny joined her family.
 She didn’t try to look for Harry, content this day to leave him for others.
-She rested her head on her mum’s shoulder and looked towards the side of the room where the bodies of fallen friends and family lay.
+She rested her head on her mum’s shoulder and looked towards the side of the Great Hall where the bodies of fallen friends and family lay.
 Her eyes began to fill with tears.
 George and Percy were with Fred again, and Ginny knew that as today wore on and when she awoke tomorrow his death would not seem real.
 She did not know what the world would be like without Fred.